tahasama/ecommerce-DjangoRestFramework/README.md

-# ecommerce-DjangoRestFramework
+# E-commerce Django Rest Framework

-An E-commerce API with Django Rest Framework.
+An E-commerce API built with Django Rest Framework.

-Users can register, login, create orders, modify them...and an admin panel for the admin with permissions etc

-The login system is built with Json Web Token.
+## Features

+- User authentication (registration, login)
+- Order creation and modification
+- Admin panel with permissions
+- Json Web Token for the login system
-Nginx was used as reverse proxy for Gunicorn
+- Nginx as a reverse proxy for Gunicorn

-Docker was used in this application as a demostration, Docker files and docker-compose,
+- Docker for demonstration purposes (Docker files and docker-compose included)

-the database used is Postgres,
+- PostgreSQL as the database

-deploymen with Gunicorn to Heroku
+- Deployment with Gunicorn to Heroku

-future add :
+## Future Additions

-  Any technology can be implemented for payments (Braintree, Paypal, Stripe...) directly in the order view, I recommend using it with Atomic Transactions
+- Implementation of various payment technologies (Braintree, Paypal, Stripe...) directly in the order view.
+Consider using Atomic Transactions.

-  It is possible to add a e-mail service to alert customers or send bills, the usage of Celery for queueing with Redis or RabbitMq
+- Integration of an email service to alert customers or send bills.
+Utilize Celery for queuing with Redis or RabbitMQ.

- ' Possible to use caching system with Redis
+- Possibility to implement a caching system with Redis.

+Feel free to customize and expand upon this template to better suit your project.
+Add code snippets, installation instructions, or any other relevant information to help users understand and use your E-commerce Django Rest Framework application.